youssefmahboub/my-clients-timezone/README.md

 ## Installation

-1. download file "build" the source code as a ZIP file.
+1. download file "build" and compress it as a ZIP file.
 2. Open the Chrome browser and go to `chrome://extensions`.
 3. Enable the "Developer mode" toggle switch.
 4. Click on "Load unpacked" and select the project folder.